csongchinn/mars-air-project/README.md

 # Test Case
 *#1 - Basic Search Flow*

-Given the user is searching fo flights to Mars
+Given the user is searching for flights to Mars

 When the user search departing and returning flight